How to create a new label for Azure Information Protection

 If you haven't already done so, open a new browser window and sign in to the Azure portal.
 Then navigate to the Azure Information Protection pane.

-From the Classifications > Labels menu option: On the Azure Information Protection - Labels blade, do one of the following actions:
+From the Classifications > Labels menu option: On the Azure Information Protection - Labels pane, do one of the following actions:

 To create a new label: Click Add a new label.

 To create a new sublabel: Right-click or select the context menu (...) for the label that you want to create a sublabel for, and then click Add a sub-label.

-On the Label or Sub-label blade, select the options that you want for this new label, and then click Save.
+On the Label or Sub-label pane, select the options that you want for this new label, and then click Save.

 When you specify a display name, you are prevented from specifying some characters (such as a backslash and ampersand) because not all services and applications that use Azure Information Protection can support these characters.
 In addition to the characters that are blocked, do not specify the # character.

 Note that new labels are automatically assigned the color black.
 Choose a distinguishing color from the list of colors, or enter a hex triplet code for the red, green, and blue (RGB) components of the color.
 For example, #DAA520.
 If you need a reference for these codes, you'll find a helpful table from the <color> page from the MSDN web docs.
 You also find these codes in many applications that let you edit pictures.
 For example, Microsoft Paint lets you choose a custom color from a palette and the RGB values are automatically displayed, which you can then copy.

 To make your new label available to users: From the Classifications > Policies menu option, select the policy to contain the new label.
 Select Add or remove labels.
-Select the label from the Policy: Add or remove labels blade, select OK, and then select Save.
+Select the label from the Policy: Add or remove labels pane, select OK, and then select Save.

 For new labels, consider adding them first to a scoped policy that you use for testing.
 When you are satisfied with the results, remove the label from this testing scope, and then add the label to a policy that you use in production.